oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

     | Component batches | 25 |
     | Supplier sites | 25 |

-2. Run [`03-converged-investigation.sql`](files/03-converged-investigation.sql) for one combined Lab 1 checkpoint.
+2. The three results above form the Lab 1 checkpoint.

 ## Task 4: Project Product Components from JSON

+Kevin needs product detail without a new data pipeline.
+David keeps flexible components in JSON; Tim projects only the fields the investigation needs.

 1. Use `JSON_TABLE` to turn the product component array into relational rows.